michael-sumner/go-make-things/content/articles/2017-12-14-defining-and-updating-javascript-variables-in-different-scopes.md

 - Code
 - JavaScript
 date: '2017-12-14'
+permalink: /defining-and-updating-javascript-variables-in-different-scopes/
 title: Defining and updating JavaScript variables in different scopes
+url: /2017/12/14/defining-and-updating-javascript-variables-in-different-scopes
 ---

-Yesterday, we learned about [scope in JavaScript](/scope-in-javascript/).
+Yesterday, we learned about [scope in JavaScript](https://gomakethings.com/scope-in-javascript/).
 Today, let's learn how to update variables across different types of scopes.

 Prefixing a variable with `var` defines a new variable.
 Omitting `var` updates an existing variable.